exodrifter/website/content/notes/parallel-dimension-hopper.md

 > The worst case scenario.

 Parallel Dimension Hopper is a game about an urban explorer who stumbles upon a device that shows an alternate, more extreme version of reality.
-The game was inspired by a creepy pasta story, [url=https://www.youtube.com/watch?v=QESMgHxo6Ww]The Other Internet[/url].
+The game was inspired by a creepy pasta story, [The Other Internet](https://www.youtube.com/watch?v=QESMgHxo6Ww).

 This game was made at the Electronic Game Developers Society 2015 Chili Jam in under 24 hours.
 I was the coder and writer for the game and my partner, Luben Popov, was the 3D modeler.